 #6: Run Intensity

-Similar to the importance of distance, the intensity of your runs also influences whether it’s “bad” to run every day.
-Varying the intensity of your workouts is one way to not only accelerate your fitness and help you run faster but also reduce your risk of injury.
+Like the importance of distance, the intensity of your runs also influences whether it’s “bad” to run every day.
+Varying the intensity of your workouts is one way to accelerate your fitness and help you run faster while reducing your risk of injury.

 Should I Run Every Day?